Brooks & Dunn discography

-Brooks & Dunn is an American country music duo composed of Kix Brooks and Ronnie Dunn.
-Signed to Arista Nashville, Brooks & Dunn has released 12 studio albums and seven compilation albums for the label.
+Brooks & Dunn are an American country music duo composed of Kix Brooks and Ronnie Dunn.
+Signed to Arista Nashville, Brooks & Dunn has released 13 studio albums and seven compilation albums for the label.
 The duo has also charted 51 singles on the Billboard country charts, including 20 Number One hits.
 Two of their Number Ones have been declared by Billboard as the country single of the year: a cover of B.W.
 Stevenson's "My Maria" in 1996, and "Ain't Nothing 'bout You" (which is also their longest-lasting Number One, at six weeks) in 2001.